Media Training + Martial Arts: Secrets to Become A Media Star

 And certainly, at the higher levels of TV, reporters, and hosts can be very pointed.
 But the whole training of media training and Aikido whatever that is, is to master yourself.
 You say only what you came to say to the audience in the way that you believe.
 That is how you want to serve.
 So I think the intentionality is first, “What’s my deepest intention? and how do I want to serve?”

 And then words come from that and in my media training practice.
-I ask that question 1st “What’s your deepest intention, how do you want to serve, and what’s your big vision?”
+I ask that question first “What’s your deepest intention, how do you want to serve, and what’s your big vision?”
 And then number 2 “What do you want for yourself personally, professionally, physically, financially, spiritually, emotionally?”
 And then the last question and what I’m asking you there because media can give you the whole world.
 It can give you connections to people, it can give you financial success and emotional happiness.
 Whatever it is that you’re looking for we want to be very clear about that.
 And then the 3rd thing is “What you want your audience to do.”
 What is your purpose?
 It’s not to be famous but it’s to grow your business.
 To expand your horizons or whatever, if you’re on a book tour.

 Or you’ve got a new technology that you want to get into the world to help people.
 But then, what do you want them to do?
 Are they visiting your brick-and-mortar store?
 Are they coming to your website and buying a program or a course or are you getting more speaking engagements?
 Whatever that is, we’re very intentional about it.
 And to only be in this “Aikido media training podcast interview” Or whatever to just let go of all of that and to prepare and plan.
 And practice so you can free to be spontaneous.
 That’s why we do role play we actually do the actual situations.

 Because you don’t know how you’re going to respond like I can go through mentally all the time.
 What I want to do on the mat and I watch videos and then you’re actually on the mat.
 And you’ve got somebody else’s body up against yours and it’s a whole different thing.
 And the media is the same, you can practice and then the hot lights of the TV.
 Or we’re doing a countdown are you ready boom the cameras are on there are people out there.
-How do you respond now when you’re asking me questions maybe that I wasn’t prepared for.
+How do I respond now when you’re asking me questions maybe that I wasn’t prepared for?

 CK: Yeah, let me do a quick recap okay so what you said about your framework in terms of who you’re working with.
 People who are thinking about even media at all are, what’s your intention?
 Right?
 How are you serving audience number 1 and then what is the intended outcome that you want?
 2nd how to be financially, relationally, reputationally and all these things for you then and what was the 3rd I can’t remember.